jobbrIO/jobbr-execution-forked/README.md

 It's assumed that the Jobbr-Server is already installed.
 The following sample shows the registration of the forked execution mode.

 ### NuGet
-Install the NuGet `Jobbr.Execution.Forked` to the project where you host you Jobbr-Server.
+Install the NuGet `Jobbr.Execution.Forked` to the project where you host your Jobbr-Server.
 The extension contains everything that is needed to offload jobs to a forked process.

 	Install-Package Jobbr.Execution.Forked